jomazzei/charredchops/README.md

 <br>

 ### Core Focus
-The focus so far has been to deliver a robust booking system and easy to use interface, as well as lay strong foundations for future implementations.
+With the limited time for this iteration the focus so far has been to deliver a robust booking system and easy to use interface, as well as lay strong foundations for future implementations and expanded features.

 <br>